-From Box Hill we continue to Winchester where we will be based for the next three nights.
+From Penshurst we travel to Winchester where we will be based for the next three nights.
 Winchester has many literary associations - Keats, miserable over his tuberculosis and his love for Fanny Brawne walked its streets (it was while walking through autumnal fields outside Winchester that he was inspired to write Ode to Autumn) and Izaak Walton, when he wasn't fishing, was steward to Winchester's Bishop.
 We will take a walk through the city's picturesque streets, see the house where Jane Austen died (exterior only) and follow in the footsteps of Keats by the Itchen river.
 (Overnight Winchester) BL

-Day 6: Monday 1 June, Winchester - Steventon - Chawton - Winchester
+Day 6: Friday 12 September, Winchester - Steventon - Chawton - Winchester

-- St Nicholas Church, Steventon (Meet Revd.
-Michael Kenning, vice president of the Jane Austen Society, UK) - Morning Tea at The Wheatsheaf Inn, Popham Lane
+- St Nicholas Church, Steventon

+- Morning Tea at The Wheatsheaf Inn, Popham Lane

 - Jane Austen's House, Chawton

-- Chawton House Library Tour (to be confirmed).
+- Chawton House Library Tour

-- Dinner at Chawton House (to be confirmed).
+- Dinner at Chawton House